ManCal70/AzureLabs/JunOS-To-Azure-VNG-IPSec+BGP/README.md

 ### JunOS SRX/vSRX IPSec configuration to interoperate with Azure Virtual Network Gateway (VNG).
 This example includes BGP peering configuration.

-<b>This document assumes you already have a 'Resource Group', a VNET with a 'GatewaySubnet' configured.
-In the following lab we will:</b>
 <pre lang= >
 1- Create a VNG type VPN